Git on z/OS

 To find out all of the supported encodings by git, run iconv -l on z/OS.

-When adding files, you need to make sure that the z/OS file tag matches the working-tree-encoding.
+When adding files, you need to make sure that both the file contents and the z/OS file tag matches the working-tree-encoding.
 Otherwise, you may encounter an error.

 Binary files